WHO AM I? I’m Wyn Lewis – business owner, coach, director, employee, manager, mentor, partner, shareholder and solicitor.

-- there will be an initial meeting to see how we “fit” and to choose the programme that fits best with what you want to achieve:
+- there will be an initial meeting to see how we “fit” and to choose the program that fits best with what you want to achieve.

 If you’re an organisation:

-- Then you choose the programme that fits best with what you and your staff want to achieve.
-You can choose:
+- there are two initial meetings: one with a team leader to discuss business expectations for coaching; and another with each person being coached.
+Then you choose the program that fits best with what you and your staff want to achieve.

-All coaching programmes are confirmed in a coaching agreement that covers confidentiality, responsibilities and expectations.
+All programs have a coaching agreement that covers confidentiality, responsibilities and expectations.

 Typically, coaching covers (but isn’t limited to) things like: